Table of Contents

-At Lawlor, White & Murphey, our leading construction accident attorneys fight tirelessly to recover fair compensation for victims of construction accidents.
+At Lawlor, White & Murphey, our leading Fort Lauderdale personal injury lawyers fight tirelessly to recover fair compensation for victims of construction accidents.
 From crane accidents to burn injuries, we have seen it all and our accomplished team has a track record of success in representing our clients.
 We offer a free consultation to construction accident victims — a member of our team will answer your questions, explain the compensation you may be eligible to receive, and how we can help.
 Schedule your free consultation with our office today.

 Frequently Asked Questions About Construction Accidents In Palm Beach County and Broward County, Florida

 While workers’ compensation benefits are available to workers who are injured at the workplace or in the course of performing job duties, those benefits are provided regardless of who is at fault for the accident.
 In pursuing a personal injury claim for the injuries you sustained in a construction accident, multiple parties might be liable for your accident, including negligent property site owners, contractors, architects, engineers, equipment manufacturers, and other third parties.